- To be a good nurse, one must have genuine intent and interest in helping ailing patients, otherwise, you will not happy in this profession.

 A nurse must work six hours per day in a single shift.
 It may include night duty or day duty.
 There are no holidays on Sundays and only eight holidays available in a single month which you can utilise flexibly.

-What are some of the positives which would encourage someone to consider this career/job?
+What are some of the positives which would encourage someone to consider nursing as a career/job?
 Mention your income comparison with your friends.

 Being a nurse gives you the professional opportunity to help those who are in need.
 Just like a Doctor is considered equal to God, a nurse gets no less respect than a Goddess.
 The noble nature of the job, respect associated with it and the prospects of treating the ill back to life are the qualities of the job which may intrigue anyone to join this service sector.